 - true multi-master - read and write to any node at any time

-- synchronous replication - no slave lag, no data is lost at node crash
+- synchronous replication - no slave lag, no data is lost after a node crash

 - hot standby - no downtime during failover (since there is no failover)

-- tightly coupled - all nodes hold the same state.
+- tightly coupled - all the nodes hold the same state.
 No diverged data between nodes allowed

 - automatic node provisioning - no need to manually back up the database and restore it on a new node